oop-ccu/project/README.md

 ---

-Here is the comprehensive English version of the User Manual for your GitHub repository.
-It is professionally structured and highlights all the core functionalities and the robust software engineering designs (like data consistency) you implemented.

----

-# 📖 Smart Store System - User Manual

-Welcome to the Smart Store System!
-This system features both a modern graphical Web User Interface (Web UI) and a Command Line Interface (CLI), providing dedicated interactive environments for three distinct roles: Customer, Worker, and Owner.

-## 🚀 1.
-Quick Start (System Startup)

-The system supports a "One-Step Startup" feature that simultaneously launches the Python API backend and the React Web UI, ensuring real-time data synchronization and persistent storage.

-**Windows Startup Guide:**

-1. Open the `project-main` directory.
-2. Double-click the `start-system.bat` file to execute it.
-3. The system will automatically open two terminal windows (Please do not close them, as they run the local server).
-4. Open your web browser and navigate to `http://localhost:5173` to start using the Web UI.

----

 ## 🛍️ 2.
 Customer Portal

 The Customer Portal is designed for general consumers, providing features for browsing products, managing the shopping cart, and accessing the member profile.